 Late one night this week, dreaming about breakfast like I do, I wondered if there was such a thing as banana curd.
 Google said yes, but only by a whisper.
 Banana curd is a thing, but it’s not really a “thing” if you know what I mean.
 I made it.
 In five minutes.
 And oh ma gersh!
 For the love of overly ripe bananas and really good curd, let’s make this a thing.

 Finally a quick solution to save all those overly ripe bananas.
 It comes together in 5 minutes and lasts much longer.
 Shmear it on your breakfast.
 Shmear it on your dessert.
 Or eat it by the spoonful.

-- Transfer to a container.
+Transfer to a container.
 Allow to cool before covering and storing in fridge.
+Curd will thicken as it cools.
 Should keep for 3 weeks, if you can keep your hands off of it that long.

 • This recipe easily doubles, triples, etc.